bisqwit/TinyDeflate/README.md

 ## Memory usage at aggressive settings

-* 160 bytes of automatic storage for length tables (320 elements)
+* 160 bytes of automatic storage for length tables (320 elements, 4 bits each)
-* 384 bytes of automatic storage for huffman tree (352 elements)
+* 384 bytes of automatic storage for huffman tree (352 elements, 5…9 bits each)
-* 24 bytes of temporary automatic storage while a huffman tree is being generated (16 elements)
+* 24 bytes of temporary automatic storage while a huffman tree is being generated (16 elements, 9 bits each)
 * An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
 * ABI mandated alignment losses